streamnative/pulsar-io-cloud-storage/docs/io-cloud-storage-sink.md

 >
 > **: The Protobuf schema is based on the Avro schema.
 It uses Avro as an intermediate format, so it may not provide the best effort conversion.
 >
-> ***: The ProtobufNative record holds the Protobuf descriptor and the message, when write to Avro format, the connector will use [avro-protobuf](https://github.com/apache/avro/tree/master/lang/java/protobuf) to do the conversion.
+> ***: The ProtobufNative record holds the Protobuf descriptor and the message.
+When writing to Avro format, the connector uses [avro-protobuf](https://github.com/apache/avro/tree/master/lang/java/protobuf) to do the conversion.

 Support of `withMetadata` config of different formats: